Mastercard and VISA

 needed if both parents work.
 Your attorney should be able to estimate child support depending on how many over-nights you

 will have with your child(ren).
+Child support is usually not negotiable.
 For more information, click on Macomb FOC.

 Q: What is the difference between physical and legal custody and can both parties share these?